ameya-deshpande-5056/md-latex-mermaid2pdf/README.md

 - Word, character, heading, and estimated reading-time statistics
 - Responsive, collapsible, and resizable panes
 - Automatic local saving of the document and UI preferences
+- Warning before closing the tab when Markdown changes are unsaved

 ## Getting started